oligriffiths/oligriffiths.github.io/_posts/namespacing-in-PHP-and-how-we-broke-it.md

 The fact that a second standard (PSR-4) was even needed, clearly indicates that the PSR-0 standard was not thought through well enough.

-Both standards are about autoloading, yet force a specific naming convention in order to achieve autoloading.
+Both standards are about autoloading, yet force a specific naming convention in order to achieve autoloading, they're attacking the problem from the wrong side, autoloading enforcing naming convetion, rather than naming convention dictating autoloading.

 This is both misleading, and harmful to developers.
 Sure, defining and autoloading standard, that has specific naming conventions may seem like a good thing, however it paves the way for one single autoloading standard to rule them all!
 (Until that standard get’s re-thought and replaced, **cough** PSR-4).

 A much better idea would have been to define an autoloading standard that allows naming standard specific rules to be registered against it, separating autoloading from naming standard.
 [https://r.je/php-psr-0-pretty-shortsighted-really.html](https://r.je/php-psr-0-pretty-shortsighted-really.html)